PetarVujetic/node-social-media/README.md

 The authentication is implemented with a JSON Web Token (jwt).

 **Before you start**
-Read the important commands and contact project leader for a .env file, without it you will not be able to use the cloud mongodb or a jwt.
+Read the important commands and contact project leader for a .env file, without it you will not be able to use the cloud mongodb, jwt and email sending script.

 **Important commands**
 Before you run the project use the command to install node_modules: __npm install__